Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 [View the live project here.](https://ribbit-2022.herokuapp.com/)

+Ribbit is a discussion website where users can post and discuss about what ever they want.
+People can find new information, inspiration and people, about anything they like.

 ![View of website](documentation/screenshots/view.png)

 ## User Experience (UX)

+## Project goals:

+* To make a fully functioning website where users can discuss about what ever they like.
+* Allow users full control over they discussion, with options to edit and delete.
+* Users can up and down vote discussions and create comments.

+## User stories:

 ### As a site user:
 * I want to be able to ready discussion and comments